Sweeping up Zeta: Introduction

 \end{example}

 It turns out that the successful partition is unique---it is the equitable partition for which each task is started as late as possible (among all equitable partitions).
-In an amusing twist to what ``real-life'' experience might suggest, this particular inspector can only be satisfied by procrastination.
+In an amusing twist to what ``real-life'' experience might suggest, this particular inspector will be satisfied only if the worker procrastinates.